SaadWaseem645/SaadWaseem645/README.md

 # Hi there, I'm [Saad][website] 👋

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Gamer and a Curious Developer!!

 - 🌱 I’m a curious developer and currently learning advanced Android concepts, advanced Machine Learning concepts, and Quantitative Trading Algorithms
 - 🎮 I’m doing Game Development as well!